OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ## Advanced Wireguard Configurations

 Depending on your network, you might not need the keepalive that's enabled in the configuration file we provide.
 Try it and see, if you like.
 Just delete the **PersistentKeepalive** line from the configuration file (or set it to 0), deactivate the tunnel, and reactivate it.
 If you find that your VPN connection isn't staying up without the keepalive, put that line back in.

-If you need to use both labs, you can set up a Wireguard configuration for each, exactly as described above.
-You can activate one tunnel or the other.
-You can even activate both at the same time, except on Windows where that is not currently supported.

 If you need equipment in one lab to talk directly to equipment in the other, let us know and we can enable a tunnel to do that.